AMAZING SPRING AND FALL DESTINATIONS IN THE US

 In Seattle, you can experience the coast, the mountains, and a super hip city all in one shot.
 The major airport Sea-Tac is less than a 30-minute drive away.
 The highlight of the city is Pike Place Market.

-You could spend hours here checking out the local farmers market, sampling a huge variety of food, and seeing some other quirky sights such as the gum wall.
+You could spend hours here checking out the local farmers market and seeing some other quirky sights such as the gum wall.

-Within walking distance from the market, you can also walk along Seattle’s famous waterfront where you can take a ride on the Seattle Great Wheel, eat seafood on the water, or even check out the Seattle Aquarium.
+You can also walk along Seattle’s famous waterfront where you can take a ride on the Seattle Great Wheel, or even check out the Seattle Aquarium.

 Seattle is also home to the Space Needle, where you can ride an elevator to the top to take in some amazing views of the city, the Puget Sound, and 360-degree views of mountains.

 You may also want to learn about the history of Seattle, and the underground tour is a great way to do that!
-Seattle is an incredibly family-friendly city, they also have a great zoo and a children’s museum.
-Seattle is easily a place you could spend a few days exploring the city, but there are also tons to explore right outside the city, including 3 major National Parks.
+Seattle is easily a place you could spend a few days exploring the city, but there are also tons to explore right outside the city, including 3 major national parks.

 Dan from Honeymoon Always